kw7oe/kw7oe.github.io/content/posts/one-thing-at-a-time.md

 You might get bored with the tasks on hand easily.
 You might just want to switch to work on a different thing.

-When that happen, it's important to understand:
+When that happen, it's important to understand the why.

 > Why do I get bored?
 Is this still the thing I really wanted to do?
-> If so, why do you feel bored?
+> If so, why do I feel bored?

-Take some time, to think about this.
-It's crucial because it helps us to understand what we really want. _Know thyself._
+Take some time, to think about it.
+It's crucial because it helps us to understand what we really want. _Know thyself_, they said.

 There could be a couple of reasons: